suit-wg/information-model/draft-ietf-suit-information-model.md

 This document describes all the information elements required in a manifest to secure firmware updates of IoT devices.
 Each information element is motiviated by user stories and threats it aims to mitigate.
 These threats and user stories are not intended to be an exhaustive list of the threats against IoT devices, nor of the possible user stories that describe how to conduct a firmware update.
 Instead they are intended to describe the threats against firmware updates in isolation and provide sufficient motivation to specify the information elements that cover a wide range of user stories.

 To distinguish information elements from their encoding and serialization over the wire this document presents an information model.
+RFC 3444 {{RFC3444}} describes the differences between information and data models.

 Because this document covers a wide range of user stories and a wide range of threats, not all information elements apply to all scenarios.
 As a result, various information elements are optional to implement and optional to use, depending on which threats exist in a particular domain of application and which user stories are important for deployments.

-Elements marked as REQUIRED provide baseline security and usability properties that are expected to be required to be implemented for most applications.
-Elements marked as RECOMMENDED provide important security or usability properties that are needed on most devices.
-Elements marked as OPTIONAL enable security or usability properties that are useful in some applications.

-#  Conventions and Terminology
+#  Requirements and Terminology

+## Requirements Notation

+{::boilerplate bcp14}

+Unless otherwise stated these words apply to the design of the manifest format, not its implementation or application.
+Hence, whenever an information is declared as "REQUIRED" this implies that the manifest format document has to include support for it.

+## Terminology

 This document uses terms defined in {{I-D.ietf-suit-architecture}}.
 The term 'Operator' refers to both Device and Network Operator.